scenarioo/scenarioo-java/README.md

 [Usage Documentation](docs/README.md)

-## Informations for Developers
+## Informations for Contributors

-Please consider documentation on how to contribute:
+If you want to help develop `scenarioo-java`, then consider documentation on how to contribute:
 [Conributor Documentation](CONTRIBUTING.md)